whisthq/technical-interviews/hashtable/README.md

-## Hashtable Overview
+## Overview

-Please fully read this document before starting the challenge.
+In this coding challenge, you will be implementing a resizeable hashtable in C. Please fully read this document before starting the challenge.
 The later milestones will depend on the code you write in the first milestone and certain design decisions may make your life harder later.

+## Getting Started

+Git clone this repository, and ```cd``` into the hashtable folder.

+If you are running a Unix distribution (MacOS or Linux), you can compile the code by typing ```make```.
+If you are running Windows, we recommend you install Windows Subsystem for Linux (WSL) to compile the code.
+You are free to modify the code to make it compile on Windows if you would like to, but that may require some time to create your own makefile/use Visual Studio and adapt the `#include`.

+## Technical Details

+You have 120 minutes to complete this assignment.
 This challenge has three milestones.
 The first is to implement a basic hash table.
 It is basic in the sense that it does not need to adaptively resize to the number of elements in the hashtable.
 The second is to extend this implementation to support resizing using a simple method.
 The third is to design and, time permitting, to implement a better dynamically sized hash table.
 Please commit at minimum at the end of each milestone with a clear commit message.
 You are encouraged to commit more often, but do not have to.

-To keep things a little simpler, both the keys and the values of the hashtable are ints.
+To keep things a little simpler, both the keys and the values of the hashtable are standard C99 `int`.

 ### Files
 ##### hash_table.h